GENI-NSF/geni-tools/README-stitching.txt

  aggregates, and keep retrying at aggregates that can't provide matching VLAN tags.
 Be patient.
- - When the script completes, you will have reservations at each of the aggregates mentioned in your request RSpec, plus any intermediate aggregates required to complete your circuit (e.g. ION) - or none, if your request failed.
+ - When the script completes, you will have reservations at each of the aggregates involved in stitched linke in your request RSpec, plus any intermediate aggregates required to complete your circuit (e.g. ION) - or none, if your request failed.
  - Stitcher sends the same request RSpec to all aggregates involved in